Charlotte’s influence cannot be understated. Her impact extends far beyond the company that was named for her; it has truly spread across the world.

 April 7th is Charlotte Figi Day in Colorado, decreed by Governor Jared Polis two weeks after Charlotte’s passing in 2020.
 As we pause to remember her light, we stand in awe of how far reaching her impact has been.

-With Charlotte as our namesake and guiding light, we are compelled to do more for more people, and today, in recognition of Charlotte’s impact, we are honored to announce the Charlotte Figi Family Grant Program.
-Ten family grants are being awarded as this is the ten-year anniversary of the Stanley brothers providing their full spectrum hemp extract to Charlotte Figi after her pediatrician supplied written permission.
-Each year on Charlotte Figi Day, we will announce the family grantees, increasing the number of grants by one annually.
-Each family will receive a year’s supply of Charlotte’s Web product to support each family’s overall health and wellness.
+With Charlotte as our namesake and guiding light, we are compelled to do more for more people.
+In recognition of Charlotte’s impact, we created the Charlotte Figi Family Grant Program.
+Ten family grants were awarded in 2022 on the ten-year anniversary of the Stanley brothers providing their full spectrum hemp extract to Charlotte Figi after her pediatrician supplied written permission.
+Each year on Charlotte Figi Day, we increase the number of grants by one annually.
+Each family receives a year’s supply of Charlotte’s Web product to support their overall health and wellness.

-This year’s granted families were selected by the nonprofit Realm of Caring based on families with the greatest need.
-The family grantees herald from six states, from California to Virginia.
+This year’s granted family was selected by the nonprofit Realm of Caring based on families with the greatest need from across the country.

 More about our partners: